 1.1.
-Auction House: the BÁV Auction House and Pawnshop Private Company Limited by Shares (1027 Budapest, Csalogány u.
-23-33.), as a legal person dealing with organising auctions in a businesslike manner.
+Auction House: the BÁV Aukciósház és Záloghitel Zártkörűen Működő Részvénytársaság (BÁV Auction House and Pawnshop Private Company Limited by Shares, 1027 Budapest, Csalogány u.
+23–33.), as a legal person dealing with organising auctions as its commercial activity.

 1.2.
-Auction Buyer: is a person or organisation that intends to make or makes bids for the auctioned item in person, through his or her representative with a registered disk or as an absentee auction buyer pursuant to Section 8 of the present document, the Auction Terms & Conditions.
+Auction Buyer: is a person or organisation that intends to make or makes bids for a lot in person, through his/her representative with a registered bidding paddle or as an absentee auction buyer pursuant to Section 8 of the present document, the Auction Terms & Conditions.

 1.3.
 Buyer: is the Auction Buyer with whom the sales contract is concluded.

 1.4.
-Hammer Purchase Price: The price developed with acceptance of the Auction Buyer’s bidding offer at the highest bid price for the given item and verifying the acceptance with a hammer beat which is not equal to the Full Purchase Price specified in the Auction Terms & Conditions.
+Hammer Price: The price developed with acceptance of the Auction Buyer’s bidding offer at the highest bid for the given lot and verifying the acceptance by the fall of the hammer, which is not equal to the Purchase Price specified in the Auction Terms & Conditions.

 1.5.
-Full Purchase Price: is the Hammer Purchase Price increased by the amounts specified in point 6 of the Auction Terms & Conditions.
+Purchase Price: is the Hammer Price increased by the amounts specified in point 6 of the Auction Terms & Condi-tions.

 2.1.
-Auction Item is the article or group of articles that was found suitable for bidding by the Auction House and that can be bid for independently.
-The Auction House issues an Auction Catalogue (Catalogue) of the Auction Items and the Auction Items can be inspected at the exhibition held before bidding.
+Lot (an auction item) is the article or group of articles that was found suitable for bidding by the Auction House and that can be bid for independently.
+The Auction House issues an Auction Catalogue (Catalogue) of the lots and the lots can be inspected at the exhibition held before the auction.
 The Catalogue may also be purchased independently, however, its purchasing in itself will not result in any right or obligation for the buyer of the Catalogue to take part in the auction or to make bids.
-The descriptions and the illustrations in the Catalogue are for the identification of the items only.
-The description of Auction Items in the Catalogue is based on the subjective opinion of experts.
-In the case of the Auction Items the Catalogue raises attention to the faults and deficiencies that may considerably reduce the value of the given Auction Item.
+The descriptions and the illustrations in the Catalogue are for the identification of the lots only.
+The description of lots in the Catalogue is based on the subjective opinion of experts.
+In the case of the lots the Catalogue raises attention to the faults and deficiencies that may considerably reduce the value of the given lot.

 2.2.
-The Auction House reserves the right to postpone the auction, to withdraw from bidding particular Auction Items included in the Catalogue, and to modify the upset price and descriptions included in the Catalogue, as well as to change the sequence of bidding for the Auction Items.
+The Auction House reserves the right to postpone the auction, to withdraw from bidding particular lots included in the Catalogue, and to modify the put-up price and descriptions included in the Catalogue, as well as to change the se-quence of bidding for the lots.
 In such cases no compensation for damages, and no other claims and demands can be asserted.

 3. Conditions of participation in the auction

-3.1.
-Participation in the auction in person is only possible with bidding paddle registered by name and address.
-The bidding paddle may be handed over to the person whose name and address have been registered.
-Simultaneously with the registration, the Auction Buyer takes over the auction terms & conditions (Auction Terms & Conditions) at the place of the auction or the latter is hung out at the place of the auction.
-Taking over of the bidding paddle and that of the Auction Terms & Conditions are to be considered as an implicit conduct with respect to that the Auction Buyer has been familiarised with the Auction Terms & Conditions and has accepted them as binding upon him- or herself.
+3.1 Participation in the auction in person is only possible with bidding paddle registered by name and address.
+The bid-ding paddle may be handed over to the person whose name, address and phone number and/or e-mail adress have been registered.
+Simultaneously with the registration, the Auction Buyer takes over the auction terms & conditions (Auction Terms & Conditions) at the place of the auction.
+Taking over of the bidding paddle and that of the Auction Terms & Conditions are to be considered as an implicit conduct with respect to that the Auction Buyer has been familiarised with the Auction Terms & Conditions and has accepted them as binding upon him-/herself.

 4. Process of the auction

 4.2.
-The auctioneer briefly introduces the items to be auctioned (in succession in the Catalogue as a general rule) and announces the starting price while the Auction Buyers place their bids through showing the full numbered side of their bidding paddle towards the auctioneer.
-In doubt the auctioneer may ask to verify in words the reason of movement of the paddle.
-If more than one bid is placed at the starting price, the auctioneer shall increase the price according to the bidding steps until only one bidder remains and the highest bid price with respect to the hammer price is accepted.
+The auctioneer briefly introduces the lots to be auctioned (in succession in the Catalogue as a general rule) and announces the put-up price while the Auction Buyers place their bids through showing the full numbered side of their bidding paddle towards the auctioneer.
+In doubt the auctioneer may ask to verify in words the reason of the move of the paddle.
+If more than one bid is placed at the put-up price, the auctioneer shall increase the price according to the bidding steps until only one bidder remains, and the highest bid price with respect to the Hammer Price is accepted.

 4.3.
-The first bid price shall be the same as the starting price of the item to be auctioned.
+The first bid price shall be the same as the put-up price of the lot to be auctioned.
 The additional bid prices may develop according to the bidding steps detailed below: